 Step Six: Teach Your Child to Wipe, Flush, Dress and Wash Hands

 Teach little girls to wipe from front to back (keeping germs that may cause a urinary infection away from the vagina).
 Children are slow to want to wipe themselves and seldom do a thorough bottom cleaning.
 Expect to be your child's bottom assistant for a few more years.

-Flushing fears.
-Flushing is a matter of preference for the child.
+Flushing is a matter of preference for the child during toddler toilet training.
 Some children fear the loud swoosh of the flush as their production disappears into a swirling hole.
 Others consider flushing part of the whole package and insist on doing the honors.
 Be prepared for an increase in your water bill from the frequent flusher who likes the sound-and-water show at the pull of the handle.
 Invest in a seat latch to be sure the right stuff gets flushed, not toys.

-Praise success, overlook “failure,” relax.
-One day I heard a joyful “yeah” coming from another room as our teenage daughter, Hayden, cheered our two-year-old’s potty-chair deposit.
-There is no place for punishment in toilet- training, just as you wouldn’t scold the beginning walker for tripping.
+One day I heard a joyful "yeah" coming from another room as our teenage daughter, Hayden, cheered our two-year-old's potty-chair deposit.
+There is no place for punishment in toddler toilet training, just as you wouldn't scold the beginning walker for tripping.
 Serious long-term emotional problems can result from angry scolding or punitive attitudes toward accidents or resistance.
 If you are struggling with your child over toileting and recognize negative feelings toward your child, get some help from trusted advisers or even a counselor.
-Your goal is for your child to emerge from toilet-training with a healthy self-image.
-Then he or she can tackle the next phase of development-sexual identity-feeling good about himself or herself.
-Try to relax-what’s one more year in diapers?
+Your goal is for your child to emerge from toddler toilet training with a healthy self-image.
+Then he or she can tackle the next phase of development-sexual identity and feeling good about himself or herself.
+Try to relax-what's one more year in diapers?